aa830/Python-in-Pajamas/README.md

 `git clone https://github.com/aa830/Python-in-Pajamas.git`

-#You should have an extracted folder called Python-in-Pajamas, inside there is a run.sh script.
+You should have an extracted folder called Python-in-Pajamas, inside there is a run.sh script.
 You may use this to launch the program.
 I will add a run.bat file at a later date.

+# Installing required libraries

+Simply cd into the directory and run `pip3 install .` This will install the currently required libraries (pyfiglet and rich)